xcui-math/DiscreteMath/lecture.md

 #### April 8, 2018

-Continue on the recursive relation: solving them using generating functions, and the Tower of Hanoi puzzle.
+Continue on the recursive relation: solving them using generating functions, the Tower of Hanoi puzzle, and (if time permits) the Sierpiński curve.

 #### April 9, 2018